devarops/RepRes_Blog/what_is_reproducible_research.md

 # What is Reproducible Research?

 Reproducible Research is a set of practices that we adopt so that others can reproduce the results of our research.
-The main advantage of adopting these practices is that we facilitate collaboration with other researchers.
+The main advantage of adopting these practices is that they facilitate collaboration with other researchers.

 In order for other researchers to reproduce our results, we must first provide access to three
 elements: